Smithoo4/my-recipes/breakfast/protein-baked-oatmeal.md

 - *1/4 cup* peanut butter, or any nut butter
 - *2* large eggs
 - *3 tablespoons* maple syrup, optional
-- *1 tablespoon* neutral oil,
+- *1 tablespoon* neutral oil
 - *1/4 teaspoon* salt
-- *1/2 cup* fresh blueberries, plus more for topping
+- *1/2 cup* frozen berries
 ---

 Preheat oven to 375°F. Grease an 8-inch square baking dish.

 Mix oats, protein powder, milk, peanut butter, eggs, maple syrup (if using), oil and salt in a large bowl.
-Stir in blueberries and pour into the dish.
-Top with extra blueberries.
+Stir in berries and pour into the dish.

 Let the mixture sit 30 minutes before baking, if possible.